Dipesh-Padhiar-66/DP-Web-Cam-Recorder/README.md

   - Recording quality selection.

 ChatGPT instructed me on the use of Pyinstaller to create a single .exe files that would include all necessary modules (see Make.bat for the automated Pyinstaller command).

+Other than suing GuiPy and editing, copying and pasting, at no point did I do any coding.